tchowd/turja-c/README.md

 ### Hi there 👋

-My name is Turja Chowdhury, a marketing enthuiset-turned Computer Science & Business Analytics Student currently attending Ryerson University.
+I'm currently a Computer Science & Business Analytics student with a background in Marketing!

+Learn more about me: tchowd.com